Read in: IT ๐ฎ๐น EN ๐บ๐ธ

-Many of you have asked me how the dispute on eBay ended, relating to the Commodore Plus/4, arrived defective, which I showed you in the last video.
+Many have asked me how the controversy on Ebay ended up, relating to the Commodore Plus/4, who arrived defective, which I showed you in last video.

 The situation went very well and, in this article, I will explain to you in all the details.
 For those who have not seen the last video, I summarize the situation.